mglaman/drupalorg-kanban/README.md

 Drupal.org Kanban
  ------------------

 This is a project to provide integration of [ContribKanban.com][contribkanban] with Drupal.org.
+Download it on the [Chrome Webstore][webstore]

 ![Project page](media/project-kanban-embedded.png)